Upper chest training …are you doing it?

 The best exercises for upper chest development are those performed with free weights while your upper body is angled upwards.
 The pectoral muscles spread out like a fan and therefore they respond better when worked from various angles.

 To work the upper chest, an effective range is around 15-35 degrees using an incline bench.
 It’s also a good idea to occasionally set the bench-angle to outside of these ranges i.e. 10-15 degrees and 35-45 degrees.

 To fill out the whole of your chest, work it from all angles.

 The higher angles will work the upper chest muscles near the clavicle – the bony area near the base of your neck.
 This can be a hard part of the body to develop well, but when it is, you’ll be able to see it even with your shirt or t-shirt slightly unbuttoned at the top.

 Incline Barbell Bench Press

 This is where you will do the heavier pressing, especially at the lower angle range of 15-20 degrees.
 With the bench inclined at greater angles – it’s harder to push heavier weights.

-As the incline increases, the deltoid muscles in the shoulders will come more into play and less emphasis will be placed on the chest – it’s just a physiological trade-off and a feature of incline pressing that you should be aware of.
+As the incline increases, the deltoid muscles in the shoulders will come more into play and less emphasis will be placed on the chest – it’s just a physiological trade-off and a consequence of incline pressing.

 The shoulder muscles aren’t as strong as the chest, so when pressing with bench-angles between 30-45 degrees, factor this into your reps and sets.